 Our resource use and waste objective is to achieve zero waste sent to landfill and to maximize the efficient use of materials.

-We have been recycling much of our waste for many years, but it was just five years ago that we started to really measure and track what we recycled.
-A quick look back tells us that in the last five years we have recycled a total of 1,630 tons of waste – equal to 163 full garbage trucks.
+We have been recycling much of our waste for many years, but it was just seven years ago that we started to really measure and track what we recycled.

 • pallets that we reuse in warehousing and shipping